sgchun/nps/Test2.sge.md

 ## Running NPS on test set #2 using SGE or UGER scheduler
-With most datasets, 4GB memory space per a task will be sufficient.
+In most cases, 4GB memory space per a task will be sufficient for running NPS jobs.
 On SGE and UGER, the memory requirement can be specified by `qsub -l h_vmem=4G`.
 For nps_decor_prune.job, the hard running time limit may need to be extended, for example, with `-l h_rt=06:00:00` argument if necessary.

 ```bash
 cd nps-1.1.1/